 “The Greatest Mother in the World” was one of many posters issued during World War I to encourage support of the war.
 This poster was commissioned by the Red Cross from Alonzo Earl Foringer, or A. E. Foringer, in 1918.
 Foringer, an American painter, was a member of an important political family in Pennsylvania.
-Before the war the Red Cross was a small and insignificant organization based in the U.S..
-During the war, they saved money and provided help to the warring nations in Europe.
-Once the U.S. entered the war, the Red Cross exploded with volunteers and funding from the government.
+Before the war, the Red Cross was a small and insignificant organization based in the U.S. During the war, they saved money and provided help to the warring nations in Europe.
+Once the U.S. entered the war, the Red Cross was inundated with volunteers and funding from the government.
 WWI made the Red Cross into a global organization that was capable of helping people around the world.
 This poster shows a young woman in a Red Cross uniform.
-The woman has soft features and her eyes look upward as if praying as she holds a wounded soldier, on a stretcher, in her arms.
-This was to encourage the image the Red Cross wanted to present as being the greatest mother in the world.
-The poster was created and reproduced as a lithographic print at the time of it’s distribution.
+The woman has soft features and her eyes look upward as if she is praying as she holds a wounded soldier, on a stretcher, in her arms.
+This was to promote the image the Red Cross wanted to project for itself as being the greatest mother in the world.
+This poster was created and reproduced as a lithographic print at the time of its distribution.

 WWI, poster, American Red Cross, lithographic print, propaganda